Financial planning tools and services to put you on the path to the future you want

-- In the NewRetirement retirement planner, you can set a goal for leaving behind an inheritance.
+In the NewRetirement retirement planner, you can set a goal for leaving behind an inheritance.
 For users who have opted to set a goal above $0 in this detailed tool, the range is wide.
-The average estate goal is $942,000.
-The median goal is $500,000.
-However, many people have just $5,000 as their goal for a financial legacy.

-NOTE: It is important to note that while the NewRetirement retirement planner is designed to be easy to use by all types of people, users of the tool tend to be wealthier than average – skewing the average inheritance numbers high.
+NOTE: It is important to note that while the NewRetirement Planner is designed to be easy to use by all types of people, users of the tool tend to be wealthier than average – skewing the average inheritance numbers high.

 While it appears that the “average” inheritance is between $100,000 and more than $1 million, these numbers can be incredibly misleading.